 Fellows in this national leadership development program are researchers and community partners working together in three-person teams.

 Some are advancing existing projects; others represent new and unexpected collaborations that bring many perspectives to a critical issue.
-All are using the power of applied research, which engages the community to define and explore a question, and then applying findings in real time to create measurable changes.
+All are using the power of applied research, done in collaboration with the community and applied in real-time, to create change.

 Their work strengthens communities and advances a Culture of Health—one that enables everyone in America to live longer, healthier lives.

 Over the course of the program, our fellows build their leadership skills and collaborate across sectors and disciplines.
 They gain a wealth of new information, perspectives and experiences that leave them feeling refreshed and inspired, with skills to apply immediately in their work.
 For the community partners, that means customized research and additional resources to support the work they are already doing.
 For the researchers, it’s an opportunity to make a more immediate and informed impact on their community.
 And with accompanying funding for fellows’ current work—or a new project they’ve dreamed of pursuing—the entire community benefits.

 Each annual class of fellows addresses one of two themes through their leadership training and project work.
-The cohort applying January-March 2018 (to begin in fall 2018) will focus on “solutions for better health care delivery in rural America” and “addressing the social and economic determinants to prevent chronic conditions and to promote health, well-being, and equity in rural America.”
+The cohort applying January-March 2019 (to begin in fall 2019) will focus on “aligning clinical practice, social services, and health” or “community development and health.”
+Learn more here.

 Within these themes, the Interdisciplinary Research Leaders Fellows help build bridges between valuable research and the communities that need it most.
 Representing many disciplines and backgrounds, they are able to consider all the factors that impact health—education, neighborhoods, transportation, income, faith and more.